forkymcforkface/RGBPi-Extra/README.md

 #### Additons
 Zapper core in New Systems allows for the use of the Arduino NES zapper hardware. https://github.com/riggles1/Zapper-Arduino

-Sega Channel Revival core in New Systems to play BillyTimeGames larger sized Sega Channel Revival ROMs https://github.com/BillyTimeGames/Genesis-Plus-GX-Expanded-Rom-Size
+Sega Channel Revival core in New Systems allows for BillyTimeGames larger sized ROMs. https://github.com/BillyTimeGames/Genesis-Plus-GX-Expanded-Rom-Size

 #### Added Libretro cores